sraashis/easytorch/README.md

     * List of gpus to be used.
 Eg. [0], [1], [0, 1]
 * **-nw/--num_workers** [4]
     * Number of workers for data loading so that cpu can keep-up with GPU speed when loading mini-batches.
-    * base path of the dataset where data_dir, labels, masks, and splits are.
 * **-lim/--load-limit**[inf]
-    * Specifies limit on images/files to load for debug purpose for pipeline debugging.
+    * Specifies a limit on images/files to load for debug purpose for pipeline debugging.
 * **-nf/--num_folds** [None]
     * Number of folds in k-fold cross validation(Integer value like 5, 10).
 * **-rt/--split_ratio** [0.6 0.2 0.2]
-    * Split ratio for Train, validation test if 3 given, Train, test if 2 given, All train if one give.
+    * Split ratio for train, validation, test set if two items given| train, test if three items given| train only if one item given.
 * [...see more](assets/DefaultArgs.md)
 ## All the best! for whatever you are working on.
 Cheers!
 #### Please star or cite if you find it useful.